 So how does gratitude really make us happier?
 It just makes sense, really.
 The more you pay attention to the positive things in your life, the happier you will be.
 Best of all, there are truly SO many things to be grateful for each and every day.
 Too often, we overlook the small things (and even the big things) that add to our lives.
 You might be grateful for: Your sister helping to clean up after a family dinner, the smell of rain in the spring, how great you feel after a morning workout, the taste of your favorite dessert, or the ability to stay in touch with your cousin who is thousands of miles away.
 Talking and writing about those things we are grateful for really brings them back to life.
 Once you do, you realize how much you really have to be grateful for.

-Here are five simple ways you can encourage gratitude with kids and young adults:
+Here are some simple ways you can encourage gratitude with kids and young adults:

-Teachers, parents, counselors, and other adults can get a lot out of teaching gratitude to kids and young adults.
+Teachers, parents, support professionals, and other adults can get a lot out of teaching gratitude to kids and young adults.
 If you focus on the positive things in life, you are just more likely to feel happy.
 In turn, you will return that happiness by being kind to others.
 It really becomes a cycle of kindness and a positive climate.
 While focusing on gratitude is great for all students, it can be especially beneficial for kids with special needs or emotional struggles.
-This includes kids struggling with anxiety, depression, anger, and other behavioral issues.
-By focusing on the positive, kids can build their own self-esteems over time.
+This includes kids struggling with managing their emotions or behavior.
+By focusing on the positive, kids can build their confidence levels over time.
 I have created a Gratitude Workbook where you can get all of these ideas and more resources for teaching gratitude.
 Best of all, not only will kids benefit from practicing gratitude, but all adults will, too.